Declaration of martial law in Russell County, Alabama: Patterson murder and state response

 Ahead of the 1954 elections for the Attorney General of Alabama, Phenix City resident and lawyer Albert Patterson ran a campaign for the Democratic Party nomination on a platform of ridding the city of crime.
 Despite voting irregularities, he won the primary election, but was assassinated by shooting shortly afterwards on June 18, 1954, near his offices in Phenix City.
 Patterson's murder caused unrest in Phenix City, with the Citizen's Betterment Association informing Governor Gordon Persons that the city was on the verge of anarchy.
-Despite having been reluctant to intervene in Russell County's lawlessness Persons immediately ordered the state-controlled Alabama Highway Patrol into the city.
+Despite having been reluctant to intervene in Russell County's lawlessness, Persons immediately ordered the state-controlled Alabama Highway Patrol into the city.
 He also requested federal assistance from the Federal Bureau of Investigation (FBI) on the reasoning that the murderer could have crossed state lines into Georgia.

 Persons also ordered Major General Walter J. Hanna, Adjutant General of the Alabama National Guard, to the city to assess whether troops were needed to keep the peace.
 Hanna arrived in Phenix City in the early morning of June 19 with command over a number of locally-based troops and some brought from elsewhere in the state.
 In theory, they were there to assist the local law enforcement, but he soon came to distrust them and suspect their involvement in illegal activities.
-Hanna issued orders that all gambling was to cease and, two days later, led a force of state highway patrolmen and national guard on raids that seized almost 100 illegal gambling devices.
+Hanna issued orders that all gambling was to cease and, two days later, led a force of state highway patrolmen and National Guard forces on raids that seized almost 100 illegal gambling devices.
 As they had no legal authority, the force was unable to access private clubs or rooms or to make arrests.

 Hanna organized a counterintelligence operation by his guardsmen, partly undercover, to investigate the gambling syndicates.
 The operation determined that city police and county deputies were watching the guard's movements and tipping off gangsters as to the timing and location of raids.
 At the same time, a local grand jury had failed to make any progress with the Patterson murder investigation.
-Hanna recommended to Persons that martial law be declared to allow the national guard to take responsibility for law enforcement from the local agencies.
+Hanna recommended to Persons that martial law be declared to allow the National Guard to take responsibility for law enforcement from the local agencies.
 Hanna later said, "It was a whole damn town of ill repute.
 We uncovered 28 murders that had taken place in the previous four years, without even an indictment, much less a conviction.
-Much of the time, it was cheaper - and safer - to kill people than to buy 'em, because dead people stay dead."
+Much of the time, it was cheaper – and safer – to kill people than to buy 'em, because dead people stay dead."